Support services for survivors of sexual assault

 If you are a survivor of sexual assault, you are not alone.
 There are many paths to healing, and it is never too late to seek help.
 Many survivors find it helpful to speak with a professional and/or join a support group with other survivors.
 There are several opportunities for individual and group counseling available at the Law Center, Main Campus and in the community.

 There are various ways to access support services on campus.
-If you are uncertain where to start, or would like to discuss which counseling options would work best for you, contact the Sexual Assault and Relationship Violence Liaison (SARVL).
-The SARVL offers free and confidential crisis intervention and options counseling, including information on counseling options, medical care, law enforcement and judicial options, housing relocation, and other practical matters.
-The office of the SARVL, Nicole (Sandoz) Llorenz, is located in 212 McDonough Hall.
-The SARVL can be reached by email or by phone at (202) 662-9293.
+If you are uncertain where to start, or would like to discuss which counseling options would work best for you, contact the Sexual Assault, Relationship Violence & Stalking Services team.
+The SARP team offers free and confidential crisis intervention and options counseling, including information on counseling options, medical care, law enforcement and judicial options, housing relocation, and other practical matters.
 All services are free and confidential for Georgetown Law students.